Japan stresses cost of ending nuclear power as decision looms

 But that has been disputed.

-“It is wrong and clearly designed to frighten the population to continue using nuclear power plants,” said former nuclear executive Arnie Gundersen of Fairewinds Associates, a consulting company.
+“It is wrong and clearly designed to frighten the population to continue using nuclear power plants,” said Arnie Gunderson, a veteran U.S. nuclear engineer and director of Fairewinds Energy Education Corp, a non-profit organization.

 “What will dramatically increase electric bills is the true cost to clean up after the (Fukushima) Daiichi disaster,” he said by email.